-- 6.5 It is possible that senior officers may be asked to attend a party group meeting whether of the controlling party group or of a minority party group. - 6.6 Any such request should be made or referred to the Chief Executive.
-If agreed, it will be on the basis that similar arrangements will be made for the other groups should they so request. - 6.7 Officer attendance at political group meetings is voluntary. - 6.8 Officers are entitled to have their political neutrality respected should they agree to attend the group meeting, and to be treated in a fair and proper way.
-They must not be placed in a position where they feel that their political impartiality or integrity are put at risk and should leave the meeting having given information on the issue in question, and before the Group decide what view to take on it as a political group. - 6.9 Officers should not be expected to be present at meetings, or parts of meetings, when matters of party business are to be discussed.
-Officers should be reminded on each occasion that they should leave a meeting if they are to be asked to comment on matters beyond the brief agreed in advance, or if they feel vulnerable or that their integrity was being put in question.
+- 6.07.5 It is possible that senior officers may be asked to attend a party group meeting whether of the controlling party group or of a minority party group. - 6.07.6 Any such request should be made or referred to the Chief Executive.
+If agreed, it will be on the basis that similar arrangements will be made for the other groups should they so request. - 6.07.7 Officer attendance at political group meetings is voluntary.

-- 6.10 Special care needs to be exercised whenever officers are involved in providing information and advice to a party group meeting that includes persons who are not members or co-opted members of the County Council.
-For reasons of confidentiality, officers may not be able to provide the same level of information and advice as they would to a "members-only" meeting. - 6.11 Officers must respect the confidentiality of any party group discussions by not relaying the content of any such discussion to another party group.
+- 6.07.8 Officers are entitled to have their political neutrality respected should they agree to attend the group meeting, and to be treated in a fair and proper way.
+They must not be placed in a position where they feel that their political impartiality or integrity are put at risk and should leave the meeting having given information on the issue in question, and before the Group decide what view to take on it as a political group. - 6.07.9 Officers should not be expected to be present at meetings, or parts of meetings, when matters of party business are to be discussed.
+Officers should be reminded on each occasion that they should leave a meeting if they are to be asked to comment on matters beyond the brief agreed in advance, or if they feel vulnerable or that their integrity was being put in question. - 6.07.10 Special care needs to be exercised whenever officers are involved in providing information and advice to a party group meeting that includes persons who are not members or co-opted members of the County Council.
+For reasons of confidentiality, officers may not be able to provide the same level of information and advice as they would to a "members-only" meeting. - 7.11 Officers must respect the confidentiality of any party group discussions by not relaying the content of any such discussion to another party group. - 6.07.12 The County Council has a Politically Restricted Posts Policy.